Pacific National University: Information technology

-PNU Scientific Library
+Scientific Library

-The PNU Scientific Library is the largest among the university libraries in the region.
-It is the Regional Methodical Centre for 94 state and commercial libraries of institutions of higher education and specialized secondary educational institutions in Khabarovsky krai and Amur Oblast.
-PNU Scientific Library is a member of ARLICON (Association of Regional Library Consortia), a co-founder of TRICON (Pacific Regional Information-Library Consortium), a member of RLA (Russian Library Association, section of libraries of the institutions of higher education), and initiator of foundation of the Library Corporation in Khabarovsk.

-There are about 1.6 million volumes; about 1 million documents, including electronic ones, are delivered to the readers.
+The PNU Scientific Library is the Regional Methodical Centre for 94 state and commercial libraries of institutions of higher education and specialized secondary educational institutions in Khabarovsky krai and Amur Oblast.
+There are about 1.6 million volumes; about 1 million documents, including electronic ones.
 Annually the library serves over 22,000 readers; 700,000 attend the library (including the website) per year.
-Annually storage is increased by over 30,000 editions (more than 8,000 titles of literature).

 The overall University Network consists of 4 information centers, operates a local network which contains 113, 56 Sun computer terminals, 10 touch screen kiosks and 5 servers PCs, situated in the library, and has Internet access.
-All the basic processes, relating to the assets acquisition and scientific document processing, are computer-assisted on the base of Automated Library Information System (ALIS) «RUSLAN» и «MARC SQL».
-Library serves readers in automated mode by the unified library card through bar-coding technology and integration.
-Catalog of Electronic Texts contains over 350 thousand records and available either to readers of PNU Scientific Library or to the remote users.